edurant/edurant.github.io/advising/msml.md

 Web Apps) or     | SE2840  | [SWE2511][SWE2511]
 Machine Learning | CS3400  | [CSC4601][CSC4601]

+## [CSC6712 Distributed Storage Systems][CSC6712]

+Students with a background in data structures, operating systems, or databases and a working knowledge of a systems language such as C, C++, or Java will be particularly well-prepared to succeed in this class.
+Those without this background may face an especially high level of challenge.

 ## [CSC7901 Machine Learning Capstone][CSC7901]
 ### Enrollment Steps